zerotier/docs/docs/terraform/quickstart.md

 - A [ZeroTier Central](https://my.zerotier.com) account,
 - A [Terraform Cloud](https://app.terraform.io) account.

-It should take you about 10 minutes to through this turorial.
+It should take you about 10 minutes to through this tutorial.
 It will be done *in browser* without touching the command line at all.

 ## Import the Quickstart repo.